GLCNI/celestia-node-scripts/multi-network/payforblob/datagenerator/README.md

 # random data generator for PayForBlob transactions
-sub-script is called

-to generate random hex ecoded data for PayForBlob PFB Transactions
+this sub-script downloads a random hex encoded data generator based on go, creates an binary executable file to be called anytime to create random data for payforblob txs

 ## what it does